 - Struggling with your mental health at a conference can be more taxing than usual.
 Reach out to friends (at the conference and at home), and take time to do whatever helps you when you’re at home.
 Generally people don’t pry and we all know everyone else is busy, but if you need an excuse to get out of something, you’re “not feeling great, but will catch up tomorrow/the next day/after my talk.”

 What would you add to the lists?

-Here are my instructions for how to get HEAsoft, the NASA High Energy Astrophysics Software, set up on a new Mac!
-I learned most of this from HEAsoft’s own documentation (and a little trial and error over the years).
-I just did this all again today on a clean new Mac, and it worked on the first try for me!
+Here are my instructions for how to get HEAsoft, the NASA High Energy Astrophysics Software, set up on a Mac with macOS Catalina (v10.15.7).
+I learned most of this from HEAsoft’s own documentation (and a lot of trial and error over the years).
+I work in bash, so adapt as needed if you use c-shell or zsh.
 Disclaimer: I’m not a HEAsoft developer or maintainer, so follow this advice at your own risk.
 Actual HEAsoft maintainers should be your first point of contact if something goes wrong.

 Make a full backup of your machine as-is.